Reading Between the Lines

 The suite of four diptychs titled The Gap more seriously addresses the increasing human costs related to an economy designed to support corporate interests rather than human and environmental well-being.
 Each diptych balances corporate or military intake with human costs.
 The accompanying text is a sampling of information gathered to create a concise and informative report in support of the numbers.
 The Theater creates a spectacle of the American military industrial complex, visually representing narratives spun to manufacture consent for regime-change wars waged for profit.
 A color palette of gold and black juxtaposes motifs of money and death (or loss) in these works.

 !PROTEST! was hung with blank protest signs and markers on the floor so the viewer could write in their own message of protest in the gallery, providing an interactive environment for dialogue.
-Creating this work is my act of protest and, frankly, of outrage at the current state of affairs.
+Creating this work is my act of protest and outrage at the current state of affairs.